Docencia-fmrico/follow_wall_cavros/README.md

 The concept behind is simple, first we get the nearest wall to make an approach, then we follow the wall side at the right, correcting the trayectory per cycle.

 ## Laser
+LaserNode's job is to capture the laser perception of the robot and choose its relevant information that later will be published in /laser_info topic.
+These relevant information consists in the minimum distance to a wall , its angle respect to the robot and a particular reading that will help the movement node to detect if the robot is aproaching to an open door.

 ## Motors
+The motors are controlled inside MoveNode's implementation.
+This node receives information via /laser_info topic and makes decissions about the robot's behaviour depending on these perceptions.

+In this node tiago's behavior is separated into two states : aproaching the nearest wall and following it , with all the problematics that each state overrides.

 ## Conclusions